Small Furstenberg sets: Introduction

 \section{Introduction}

 We study dimension properties of sets of Furstenberg type.
-In particular we are interested to be able to construct very small Furstenberg sets in a given class.
-The notion of size of a set is its Hausdorff dimension, denoted by $\dim_H$.
+In particular we are interested in being able to construct very small Furstenberg sets in a given class.
 We begin with the definition of classical Furstenberg sets.

-\begin{definition} For $\alpha$ in $(0,1]$, a subset $E$ of $\RR$ is called \textit{Furstenberg set} of type $\alpha$ or $F_\alpha$-set if for each direction $e$ in the unit circle there is a line segment $\ell_e$ in the direction of $e$ such that the Hausdorff dimension of the set $E\cap\ell_e$ is greater or equal than $\alpha$.
+\begin{definition} For $\alpha$ in $(0,1]$, a subset $E$ of $\RR$ is called \textit{Furstenberg set} of type $\alpha$ or $F_\alpha$-set if for each direction $e$ in the unit circle there is a line segment $\ell_e$ in the direction of $e$ such that the Hausdorff dimension ($\dim_H$) of the set $E\cap\ell_e$ is greater than or equal to $\alpha$.
 We will also say that such set $E$ belongs to the class $F_\alpha$. \end{definition}

-It is known (\cite{wol99b}, \cite{kt01}, \cite{mr10}) that $\dim_H(E)\ge\max\{2\alpha,\alpha+\frac{1}{2}\}$ for any $F_\alpha$-set $E\subseteq \RR$ and there are examples of $F_\alpha$-sets $E$ with $\dim_H(E)\le \frac{1}{2}+\frac{3}{2}\alpha$.
+It is known (\cite{wol99b}, \cite{kt01}) that $\dim_H(E)\ge\max\{2\alpha,\alpha+\frac{1}{2}\}$ for any $F_\alpha$-set $E\subseteq \RR$ and there are examples of $F_\alpha$-sets $E$ with $\dim_H(E)\le \frac{1}{2}+\frac{3}{2}\alpha$.
 Hence, if we denote by

 then

 In \cite{mr10} the left hand side of this inequality has been extended to the case of more general dimension functions, i.e., functions that are not necessarily power functions (\cite{Hau18}).